rust-lang/rfcs/text/0000-pi-types.md

 It turns out reasoning about invariants is not as hard as expected.
 [Hoare logic](https://en.wikipedia.org/wiki/Hoare_logic) allows for this.

-One need not SMT solvers for such a feature.
+One need not SMT-solvers for such a feature.
 In fact, one can reason from the rules, we have already provided.
 With the addition of MIR, this might turn out to be more frictionless than previously thought.